trouverun/pokerenv/README.md

         action = agents[acting_player].get_action(obs, next_acting_player)
         obs, reward, finished = table.step(action)

-        # Check if the reward corresponds to the previous action taken, or if it is a delayed reward given at the end of a game
+        # Check if the reward corresponds to the previous action taken, or if it is a delayed reward given at the end of a game (should be added to latest reward)
         if not obs['info']['delayed_reward']:
             agents[i].rewards.append(reward)
         else: